paulguz261/Udacity-SecondProyect/README.md

     * disaster_categories.csv: Fiñe with the categories of the messages
     * process_data.py: script to read the csv files pre process, join them and save the resulting info in a Sqlite database
 * **model**
-    * train_calssifier.py: script to create, train tje model and save as pickle file *
+    * train_calssifier.py: script to create, train the model and save as pickle file *